-AP: We've been focussing on

-SmartStream AIR but, of course, you

-have a huge number of other products

-- not least your Reference Data Utility

-(RDU) - and managed services.
-How

-does AIR 2.0 work with the rest of the
+TPM: You have a huge number of other products - not least you RDU - and managed services.
+How does AIR 2.0 work with the rest of the portfolio?

-SmartStream portfolio?

 HK: Well, for a start, we are usually the first client for any new product.
 So, when my innovation lab comes up with a technology, we insist that it is first run within SmartStream's managed services.
 We build our models based on maximising operating efficiency for us, and that translates into greater savings for our clients.

-So, Al is fully embedded within our managed services and the benefits that our clients get from adopting Al within their environments directly are exactly the same as the ones we are driving for.
+So, AI is fully embedded within our managed services, and the benefits our clients get from adopting AI within their environments directly are exactly the same as the ones we are driving for.

-AP: So, the Reference Data Utility (RDU), for example, is using AIR 2.0, which lowers its costs, and those savings are passed on to clients.
-Even if they're not a direct customer of AIR 2.0, they are benefitting from it?
+TPM: So, the RDU, for example, is using AIR 2.0, which lowers its costs, and those savings are passed on to clients.
+So, even if they're not a direct customer of AIR 2.0, they are benefitting from it?
 HK: Exactly, we tend to share the upside and clients expect that.
 I've had a lot of discussions where a bank's senior management expects us to be building efficiency into their process and, subsequently, lowering what we charge them, over time.
 And that's the proper model.
 Yes, there are higher onboarding costs, but that trickles down, with time, as a result of efficiencies.

-Al is also being deployed and embedded within our flagship reconciliations solutions.
-In addition we're also looking into areas such as intraday liquidity stress testing for our cash and liquidity management solutions.
-So, yes, the impact of Al is exponentially growing, both internally, in what we utilise as services, and what our clients need.
+As we've recently announced, AI is also being deployed and embedded within our flagship reconciliations solutions.
+We're looking at areas such as intraday liquidity stress testing for our cash and liquidity management solutions.
+So, yes, the impact of AI is exponentially growing, both internally, in what we utilise as services, and in what our clients need.